 - Did I have a past life?
 Where?
 When?
 What was my name?
 What did I do?

 Whether you believe in the Ouija or not, you should be careful about what questions to ask the board.
-There are some you should avoid, including things like:
+There are some questions you should never ask the Ouija board, including things like:

 - Am I doing to die?